Ethical Investment and Banking

 • Guidance for universities with no investments and those who have never invested in the above sectors: points can still be scored by stating in an Ethical Investment Policy that meets the requirements of 1a, that they do not currently and never will invest in the sectors specified in scoring criteria 2a-d.

-• Guidance for universities with no investments: Only signing the Fossil Free Declaration is no longer sufficient to score points on question 2a.
-As with all other divested universities divestment commitments must be enshrined in an Ethical Investment Policy.
+• Guidance for universities with no investments: signing the Fossil Free Declaration is not sufficient to score points on question 2a.
+As with all other universities Fossil Free commitments must be enshrined in an Ethical Investment Policy.

 • A commitment to screen out “corporations complicit in the violation of international law” means the exclusion of any corporations that have been accused of, taken to court for, or are listed by the United Nations (‘UN’) as, violating international law or UN resolutions in the past 5 years.
 This might include but is not limited to complicity in international human rights violations such as child labour and torture, undertaking business in settlements declared illegal or undetermined by the United Nations, undertaking business in territories where peoples are being denied their inalienable right to self-determination, or violations of international environmental law.
 We would expect anyone responsible for investing the university's funds - such as their external fund managers - to undertake due diligence in their research of companies being invested in in this regard.
 The example links included are not exhaustive, but are a means to provide guidance.